rjspencer/docs/api_v1.md

 ## /users/{userId}
 `[GET]`
-Gets a user by their user ID.
+Gets a user by their user ID

 ### Example Response

-See the response for `/users/me`
+See the response for `/users/me`, it will be structured the same.

 # Fan Clubs
 Users on StageBloc can join Fan Clubs associated with accounts.
 By default an account doesn’t have a Fan Club set up, but creating one adds extra functionality such as having three different membership tiers and requiring payment for joining the Fan Club.